-The conversion of non-domestic rural buildings for market housing (or for schemes where conversion for market housing is part of a wider development scheme that includes viable long-term, linked economic development uses) will be supported where an economic, community/service or affordable housing use of the building has been shown to be unviable.
-Applicants will be expected to demonstrate that all reasonable efforts have been made to sell and let the site or premises for an economic development, community/service or affordable housing use at a realistic price for a period of at least 12 months.
+The conversion of non-residential rural buildings for solely market housing (or for schemes where conversion for market housing is part of a wider development scheme that includes viable long-term, linked economic development uses) will be supported where an economic, community/service or affordable housing use of the building has been shown to be unviable.
+Applicants will be expected to demonstrate that all reasonable efforts have been made to sell and let the site or premises for an economic development, community/service or affordable housing use at a realistic price for a period of at least 12 months or to provide evidence that demonstrates to the Council's satisfaction that conversion for such uses is unviable.